What’s the Big Idea?

 You can re-purpose your Junior Seminar or Senior Comprehensive Project, or take Econ 380 – Economics of Entrepreneurship II, which meets at 1:30 p.m.
 Tuesdays and Thursdays during Spring semester.
 Class members will work on their Big Idea presentations for the full semester.
 Pre-requisites are waived for this class.
 Email Professor Allison if you are interested in adding Econ 380.

 Participation in the competition will look great on your resume.
 And there’s the matter of money.
-The First Prize Team receives $5,000, Second Prize is $2,500, Third Prize is $1,500 and there is one Honorable Mention award.
+The First Prize Team receives $5,000, Second Prize is $2,500 and the Third Prize is $1,500.
 All who place will also get a trophy.